-The Alternative 1 project region presently exceeds the state and national ambient standards for O3, PM10, and PM{2.5}.
+The Alternative 1 project region presently exceeds the state and national ambient standards for O3, PM10, and PM2.5.
 Emission sources from Alternative 1 construction activities would operate within an area of the Port that extends from the Northwest Slip to the CSWH Expansion Site, or a distance of about four miles.
 Additionally, some tugboat sources would operate between the Port and either Santa Catalina Island and between the Port and the LA-2 disposal site, both of which are located several miles outside the Port.
 The dispersion of these emissions over such a large area and the mobile and intermittent nature of most emission sources would minimize the ambient impact of proposed air pollutants within or in proximity to the Port.

 The TraPac FEIS/FEIR evaluated the ambient impact of proposed construction emissions in regard to significance criterion AQ-3 with the use of dispersion modeling.
-This analysis evaluated a proposed construction scenario whose emissions (1) would exceed those estimated for Alternative 1, and (2) would occur within a more confined area (within and adjacent to the TraPac Terminal).
-As a result, this container terminal project would produce more concentrated ambient impacts than Alternative 1 activities.
-To estimate ambient pollutant impacts from
+To quantify ambient pollutant impacts from Alternative 1 that are needed to compare to significance criterion AQ-3, this SEIS/SEIR analysis relied on the TraPac FEIS/FEIR criteria pollutant modeling analysis that was certified by the POLA in 2007.
+This analysis evaluated a proposed construction scenario whose emissions (1) would exceed those estimated for Alternative 1 and (2) would occur within a more confined area (within and adjacent to the TraPac Terminal) compared to Alternative 1.
+As a result, construction of this container terminal project (Trapac) would produce more concentrated ambient impacts than for a given mass of emissions compared to those that would occur from Alternative 1 construction activities.
+This approach is deemed adequate for CEQA/NEPA purposes.

-Alternative 1 that are needed to compare to significance criterion AQ-3, this SEIS/SEIR analysis multiplied the ratio of construction emissions from Alternative 1 and the TraPac project to the results of the dispersion modeling analysis performed for the container terminal project, as presented in Section 3.2, Tables 3.2-18 and 3.2-21 of the TraPac FEIS/FEIR.
+To estimate ambient pollutant impacts from Alternative 1-that are needed to compare to significance criterion AQ-3, this SEIS/SEIR analysis multiplied the ratio of construction emissions from Alternative 1 and the TraPac project to the results of the dispersion modeling analysis performed for the container terminal project, as presented in Section 3.2, Tables 3.2-18 and 3.2-21 of the TraPac FEIS/FEIR DEIS/DEIR.
 This approach provides a conservative estimate of Alternative 1 ambient impacts, due to point (2) mentioned above.
 The following are descriptions of ambient impacts estimated for Alternative 1: